luciotato/waitfor/README.md

 db methods (db.select, db.execute) will be called with this=db

 What if...
-Fibers and WaitFor where part of node core?
+Fibers and WaitFor were part of node core?
 -
 then you can deprecate almost half the functions at: http://nodejs.org/api/fs.html (clue: the *Sync* versions)